 Dealing directly with any problems the two of you have: Couples get into trouble when they use polyamory or open relationships as a way of not addressing underlying difficulties in their primary relationship.
 Doing so only creates more insecurity, further damaging the relationship.
 In session, you learn to turn toward each other when you are having problems.

 Whether those problems relate to a lack of emotional intimacy, attention or sex, you discover effective strategies to discuss these concerns with each other, thereby protecting and prioritizing your relationship.

 This agreement can cover:

-—How much you share with each other about your other relationships
+- How much do we share with each other about our other relationships?

 You May Have Doubts About Whether or Not Alternative Relationship Therapy Can Help…

 My partner wants an open marriage and I don’t.
 How will we ever resolve our differences?

 People are always judging us for our decision to be polyamorous.
 How do we know that therapy will be non-judgmental?

 Our goal is to help you and your partner get the most out of your life together.
 As long as it works for both of you, your lifestyle choices are up to you!

 Polyamory has deeply wounded our relationship.
 Can therapy help us recover?